ojeytonwilliams/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-arrow-functions-to-write-concise-anonymous-functions.english.md

     testString: assert(magic().getDate() == new Date().getDate(), '<code>magic()</code> returns correct date.');
   - text: <code>function</code> keyword was not used.
     testString: getUserInput => assert(!getUserInput('index').match(/function/g), '<code>function</code> keyword was not used.');
+  - text: This always fails and travis should notice.
+    testString: assert(false);

 ```